openactive/dataset-site-template/README.md

 ### `renderDatasetSite(jsonld, staticAssetsPathUrl)`

-This function renders the dataset site from a given JSON-LD object, such [example.jsonld](https://validator.openactive.io/?url=https%3A%2F%2Fopenactive.io%2Fdataset-site-template%2Fexample.jsonld&version=2.x&validationMode=DatasetSite).
+This function renders the dataset site from a given JSON-LD object, such as [example.jsonld](https://validator.openactive.io/?url=https%3A%2F%2Fopenactive.io%2Fdataset-site-template%2Fexample.jsonld&version=2.x&validationMode=DatasetSite).

 If `staticAssetsPathUrl` is provided it will use the [CSP compatible template](#option-2-csp-compatible-template-with-separate-static-files), otherwise it will use the [single-file template](#option-1-embedded-single-file-template).

+`staticAssetsPathUrl` is the relative or absolute URL path to the hosted CSP assets ([contents of datasetsite-csp.static.zip](#unzipassetsarchivetodirectorydestinationrelativedirectorypath)). `staticAssetsPathUrl` is relative to the location of the dataset site endpoint.

 Note that the JSON-LD should be of type `Dataset`, which can be validated with the [OpenActive Validator](https://validator.openactive.io/?url=https%3A%2F%2Fopenactive.io%2Fdataset-site-template%2Fexample.jsonld&version=2.x&validationMode=DatasetSite) and also by the [`models-ts`](https://github.com/openactive/models-ts) library.